 This month saw the launch of the Heat Networks Industry Council (HNIC), a group that brings together industry leaders to set out a shared vision for the future of heat networks in the UK.

-The Council’s members are varied, ranging from organisations who design heat networks and put pipes in the ground, to housing developers, to metering and billing companies, to us, a company who delivers market-leading hardware and data analytics across heat networks, improving performance for developers, heat suppliers, customers and our planet.
+The Council’s members are varied, ranging from organisations that design heat networks and put pipes in the ground, to housing developers, to metering and billing companies, to us, a company that delivers market-leading hardware and data analytics across heat networks, improving performance for developers, heat suppliers, customers, and our planet.

 As a member of HNIC, Guru Systems fully supports the Council’s vision to accelerate carbon reduction, support customers, create jobs, and support the creation of smart, liveable cities.
 How could you not?
 It would be difficult to argue against any of these statements.

 But for the team at Guru Systems, signing up to the Council goes beyond simply agreeing with these headline statements.
 Below I set out why Guru Systems signed up and what this vision says to us.